Betty Astell

 Betty Astell (23 May 1912 – 26 July 2005), born Betty Julia Hymans, was an English actress, best known for comedy and pantomime productions on stage, screen, and radio with her husband, Cyril Fletcher.
 She was one of the first performers to appear on television, in experimental broadcasts by the BBC in 1932.

 Early life

-Betty Julia Hymans was born in Brondesbury, Willesden, Middlesex, the daughter of Herbert Hyams and Estella Oppenheimer Hyams.
+Betty Julia Hymans was born in Brondesbury, Willesden, Middlesex, the daughter of Herbert Hymans and Estella Oppenheimer Hymans.

 Career

 Radio

 Astell was a child performer, trained as a dancer.
 She sang on BBC Radio programmes in the 1920s, and met her husband while making recordings for radio in Bristol during World War II.
 In 1956 and 1957, they played a married couple in a radio comedy, Mixed Doubles, written by Bob Monkhouse and Denis Goodwin.

 Television

 In 1931 and 1932, Astell sang and danced in John Logie Baird's experimental television programming, on the BBC's 30-line shows, making her one of the first people to perform on television.
 That same year, she played Alice in Dick Whittington, the first televised pantomime.
 She starred with her husband on an early sketch show for television, Kaleidoscope (1949), and on his eponymous television series, The Cyril Fletcher Show, on ITV beginning in 1959.